yzerlaut/yzerlaut.github.io/README.md

 In the era of data-intensive research, this however comes at the cost of important efforts during the research process.
 Data needs to be [standardised](https://www.nature.com/articles/sdata201618) and softwares need to be shared appropriately.
 We do spend a lot of energy in the design and implementation of such processes (see [Softwares](./softwares)).
-All of the code and data of our research is made to be directly uploaded to modern research material platforms (such as [Ebrains](https://ebrains.eu)) independently from manuscript publication in scientific journals.
+The results of our research are made to be directly uploaded to modern research material platforms (such as [Ebrains](https://ebrains.eu)) independently from manuscript publication in scientific journals.
+See our released [Datasets](./publications/#datasets) and [Models](./publications/#models).

 ## Data Engineering